MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M04_L04_Configure_and_Validate_Permissions.md

 1. In the **Approvers** text box, enter your user name.

+1. If not enabled, check the box labeled "Allow approvers to approve their own runs."

 1. Give the instructions **Approve the deployment to Test** and select **Create**.

    ![Screenshot of the environment approvals with instructions.](media/add-environment-approvals.png)